 Searching for a majority

-Sánchez, whose center-left Socialist Party placed first in the election on Sunday with 120 out of 350 seats in Congress, has made a deal with the far-left Podemos movement, which gives him an addition 35 seats.
+Sánchez, whose center-left Socialist Party placed first in the election on Sunday, winning 120 out of 350 seats, has done a deal with the far-left Podemos, which gives him an addition 35 seats.

 Small left-wing parties from the Basque Country, Cantabria and Galicia don’t have enough seats to get him over the line.